dart-archive/observatory/get-started.md

 You can use Dart to create two kinds of applications: standalone applications (including servers), and web applications (which run in a browser).
-For standalone apps,
-Observatory can be enabled at the command line.
+At this time, Observatory can only be used to debug standalone applications.
-For browser-based apps,
-Observatory can be opened in any browser using information obtained when launching your app in Dartium from the command line.
-So you can use Observatory to profile and debug any Dart application.

 ## Start Observatory {#start-observatory}

-How you enable Observatory depends on whether you are writing a standalone app or a web app, and how you prefer to work.
+How you enable Observatory depends on how you prefer to work.
 No matter how you launch Observatory, its UI is exactly the same.

 ### Standalone apps from the command line {#standalone-command-line}